kubernetes-sigs/kueue/keps/83-workload-preemption/README.md

     0. Find a flavor that still has quota in the cohort (borrowing allowed), but doesn't surpass the max quota for the CQ.
 Keep track of whether borrowing was needed.
-    1. [New step] if no flavor was found, find a flavor that is under min quota only considering Workloads admitted in this ClusterQueue.
+    1. [New step] if no flavor was found, find a flavor that is able to contain the request within the min quota of the ClusterQueue.
+This flavor assignment could be satisfied with preemption.
-    2. [New step] if no flavor was found, use the first flavor in the list that has more min quota than the Workload request.

 Some highlights:
 - A Workload could get flavor assignments at different steps for different